Axiomatic Closure Operations, Phantom Extensions, and Solidity: Big and Finite Closure Axioms

 which means that $u\in (N\cap Q)_Q^{cl}$ and so $u\in N_M^{cl}$ as claimed. \item follows from finite axioms (3) as $(N\cap W_0)^{cl}_{W_0} \subseteq (M\cap W_0)^{cl}_{W_0}$ for any finitely generated submodule $W_0$ of $W$. \item follows from finite axioms (3) and (4) as $M_0$ finitely generated in $M$ implies that $f(M_0)$ is a finitely generated submodule of $W$ and $f(N\cap M_0) \subseteq f(N) \cap f(M_0)$ \item Suppose that $N_M^{cl} = N$ and $\overline{u} \in 0_{M/N}^{cl}$ where $u\in M$.
 Then there exists a finitely generated submodule $M_0$ of $M$ such that $\overline{u} \in 0^{cl}_{\frac{M_0+N}{N}}$.
 Thus big axiom (4) and Lemma~\ref{axiomprop}(d) imply that $\overline{u} \in 0^{cl}_{\frac{M_0}{M_0\cap N}}$.
 Then Lemma~\ref{axiomprop}(a) applied to the finite module $\frac{M_0}{M_0\cap N}$ implies that $u\in (N\cap M_0)^{cl}_{M_0}$ and so $u\in N_M^{cl} = N$. \item obvious \item Let $x_1,\ldots x_{k+1}$ be a partial system of parameters, $J = (x_1,\ldots, x_k)$, $M$ an arbitrary $R$-module, $f:M\to R/J$ with $v\in M$ such that $f(v) = \overline{x_{k+1}}$.
 Suppose that $u\in (Rv)_M^{cl}$ and $f(u) = 0$.
 Then there exists a finite module $M_0\subseteq M$ such that $u\in (Rv\cap M_0)_{M_0}^{cl}$.
 Using finite axioms (3) and (4), we can assume without loss of generality that $v\in M_0$ and so $u\in (Rv)_{M_0}^{cl}$.
 Restricting $f$ to $M_0$ and applying Lemma~\ref{axiomprop}(c) shows that $u \in (Jv)_{M_0}^{cl}$ and so $u\in (Jv)_M^{cl}$. \end{nlist} \end{proof}

+As tight closure in characteristic $p$ over a complete local domain defined for finitely-generated modules satisfies the finite axioms \cite[Example 5.4]{D10}, finitistic tight closure satisfies the big axioms by the result above.
 We also note that tight closure in characteristic $p$ defined for arbitrary modules satisfies the big axioms, but the proof requires the use of a big test element in order to prove idempotence.

 Let $(R,\mathfrak{m})$ be a local domain of prime characteristic $p$.
-If $F^e$ represents the iterated Frobenius homomorphism $r\mapsto r^{p^e} = r^q$, then let $F^e(M)$ denote $F^e(R)\tensor_R M$ for an arbitrary $R$-module $M$ and let $N_M^{[q]} = \im(F^e(N) \to F^e(M))$.
+Let $\mathcal{F}$ denote the Frobenius functor on $R$-modules induced by the Frobenius endomorphism for $R$.
+Let $\mathcal{F}^e$ represent the iterated Frobenius functor, and let $N_M^{[q]} = \im(F^e(N) \to F^e(M))$.
 Then $u\in N^*_M$ if and only if there exists $c\ne 0$ such that $c\tensor u = cu^q \in N_M^{[q]}$ for all $e\geq 0$.
 See \cite[Section 8]{HH90} or \cite{Ho07} for further details on tight closure of modules.
 We say that $R$ possesses a big test element $c$ if the same $c$ can be used in all tight closure calculations for all pairs of modules $N\subseteq M$.
 Big test elements are known to exist in a large number of cases, e.g., if $R$ is also complete.
 See \cite[p.\ 150]{Ho07}.
 Note that we are not using finitistic tight closure and that whether these two concepts are the same or not is still an open problem.